Omega Morgan

 Omega Morgan is a privately held company headquartered in Hillsboro, Oregon.
 Founded in 1991, the 350-employee company specializes in heavy lifting, specialized transportation, machinery moving, crane and rigging services, plant relocations, equipment installations, millwrighting, and applied and industrial metrology.

 History

 Morgan Industrial was founded in 1991 in North Plains, Oregon, by Joe Morgan, where the company served customers, including aerospace manufacturer Boeing, at industrial manufacturing sites around the Portland area.
-The company merged with machinery moving specialists Omega Rigging, based in Tacoma, Washington, in 2003.
+The company merged with machinery moving specialists, Omega Rigging, based in Tacoma, Washington, in 2003.

 Jeff Morgan became the company’s CEO in 2004.
-The company announced in 2010 they would likely add 150 employees during construction of Intel’s D1X facility, which was on top of the 100 employees already working on projects for Intel.
+The company announced in 2010 they would add an additional 150 employees during construction of Intel’s D1X facility, on top of the 100 employees already working on projects for Intel.
 In 2011, the company renamed itself as Omega Morgan.
-At the time the company had grown to 275 employees and had revenues of $42 million in 2010 and had an office in Fife, Washington, along with the headquarters in Hillsboro.
-An office in Calgary, Canada also opened in 2011.
+In 2011, the company added offices in Fife, Washington and Calgary, Canada along with the headquarters in Hillsboro.